Monyancha/Empmanager/README.md

 # Empmanager
 App Consist of 5 screens
+SCREEN SHOTS ARE PRESENT IN APP FOLDER WITH .png extension .
 One screen is for add and update employee

 Calculate Salary screen , selecting month and year in this screen will give the total attendance , total hours , total overtime